 Boating charges: INR 500 per boat for 30 minutes.
 The mentioned boat seats 4 people in one go.

 Halcyon Castle, also known as Napier Museum, was built in 1932 by Sri Rama Varma Valiya Koil Thampuran as a summer retreat.
 Sri Rama Varma sold this palace to Kerala Government in 1964.
 Now, Halcyon Castle has converted to a 5-star luxury hotel and is run by Ravi Pillai, an NRI businessman.
-Tourists can visit the palace to see the architecture and avail the amenities luxury hotel stays and gourmet dining.
+Tourists can visit the palace to see the architecture and avail the amenities at this luxury hotel in Kovalam stays and gourmet dining.

 Things to do: Spend a night at the castle, lazing in the sprawling courtyard, and and reveling in the top class amenities.
 We bet you won’t be able to stop yourself from admiring the Kerala style architecture of the heritage construction.